+1-888-360-0001 8:00AM to 6:00PM EST

 It is only a matter of time before the next dietary “craze” hits the holistic wellness community, but most recently, celery juice has become the latest trend.
-Celery, a member of the carrot family, is being called the next superfood due to its high levels of vitamins, minerals, and antioxidants.
-Like carrots, celery has a high amount of vitamin K and A. It is also jam-packed with potassium, vitamin C, and even dietary fiber.
+Celery, a carrot family member, is being called the next superfood due to its high levels of vitamins, minerals, and antioxidants.
+Like carrots, celery has a high amount of vitamins K and A. In addition, it is jam-packed with potassium, vitamin C, and dietary fiber.
 The antioxidant and anti-inflammatory properties are due to naturally found chemicals called phytonutrients.
-While this healthy snack is low in calories, it is higher in sodium, so those who are mindful of sodium intake should limit their daily celery intake.
+While this healthy snack is low in calories, it is higher in sodium, so those mindful of sodium intake should limit their daily celery intake.

 1. Celery & Peanut Butter